Close

 • Command will be notified.

-• The person impacted by domestic abuse has access to protection and support from command, such as via a military protection order.
+• Eligible persons impacted by domestic abuse have access to protection and support from the command, such as a military protection order.

-• The person impacted by domestic abuse has access to the full range of FAP services, including counseling and support from a victim advocate.
+• Eligible persons impacted by domestic abuse have access to the full range of FAP services, including counseling and support from a victim advocate.
 They will work with the victim to develop a safety plan and identify next steps.

-• The person impacted by domestic abuse can receive assistance in applying for transitional compensation, if applicable.
+• Eligible persons impacted by domestic abuse can receive assistance in applying for transitional compensation, if applicable.

 Family Advocacy Program

-Your installation’s FAP office provides services to protect, support and empower victims of domestic abuse, and offers treatment for abusers, as appropriate.
+Your nearest FAP office provides services to protect, support and empower victims of domestic abuse, and offers treatment for abusers, as appropriate.
 The program offers a range of services, including:

-• Emergency services and counseling.
-Domestic abuse victim advocates can assist you in finding shelter, medical care, counseling, legal services and other resources both on and off military installations.
-Advocates provide valuable information and support on issues such as family services, military and civilian legal and court procedures and other matters to help you make sound decisions for you and your family.
+• Emergency services and counseling: Domestic abuse victim advocates can assist you in finding shelter, medical care, counseling, legal services and other resources both on and off military installations.
+Advocates provide valuable information and support on issues such as family services, military and civilian legal and court procedures and other matters to help you make informed decisions for you and your family.

-• Help creating a safety plan.
-Counselors and advocates will help you design a safety plan, including steps to take before, during and after a domestic abuse crisis.
-A safety plan covers things like where to go for shelter, how to find financial and emotional support, making a contingency plan for child care and what to have ready to take with you if you must leave home.
+• Help creating a safety plan: Counselors and advocates will help you design an individualized safety plan, including steps to take before, during and after a domestic abuse crisis.
+A safety plan covers things like where to go for shelter, how to find financial and emotional support, making a contingency plan for child care and what to have ready to take with you if you must leave home quickly.

-• Counseling services.
-Licensed clinical FAP staff provide individual and group counseling to help victims mitigate the effects of abuse, challenge self-blaming thoughts and make healthy choices for themselves and their children, when applicable.
+• Counseling services: Licensed clinical FAP staff provide individual and group counseling to help victims mitigate the effects of the abuse they have experienced, challenge self-blaming thoughts and make healthier choices for themselves and their children, when applicable.

-• Transitional compensation.
-Family members of a service member separated from the service due to a dependent abuse offense can receive temporary payments and benefits.
+• Transitional compensation: Eligible family members of a service member separated from the service due in part to a dependent abuse offense can receive temporary payments and benefits.
 Transitional compensation assists military family members by lessening the financial hardship associated with leaving an abusive relationship.

 Other resources